 Atlanta GA, 30332-0315

 - New students must request that an official transcript from all previously attended colleges be mailed to the Admissions Office.

 - The basic policy regarding the acceptance of the courses by transfer is to allow credit for courses completed with satisfactory grades (C or better) in other accredited colleges provided the courses correspond in time and content to courses offered at the Georgia Institute of Technology.
 For courses taken pass/fail at other institutions, our assumption in awarding credit is that a Pass is equivalent to a C. Georgia Tech assumes responsibility for the academic quality of any work or credit recorded on the institution's transcript.
 Transfer credits will be accepted from newly-formed institutions of the University System of Georgia prior to accreditation.

 - Georgia Tech will not award credit for courses successfully completed at another institution which were previously taken at Georgia Tech.

 - A petition to the faculty must be approved to use course work more than ten years old.

 - Georgia Tech reserves the right to test the proficiency of any student in course work transferred from other institutions and to disallow credit in courses in which the student cannot demonstrate acceptable proficiency.

-- Georgia Tech does not grant credit for the College Level General Educational Development Tests, CLEP, USAFI courses, or courses completed at any United States armed services, with the exception of the military academies and schools with full accreditation by a regional accrediting body.
+- Georgia Tech does not grant credit for the College Level General Educational Development Tests, CLEP, USAFI courses, or courses completed at any United States armed services, with the exception of the military academies and schools with full accreditation.